 1. Growing Garments – ‘One Size Fits All’

 Inspired by the Japanese Origami and called adaptive clothing, Ryan Jasin’s fashion creations ‘grow’ at the same time with the wearer, up to seven sizes.

 Winners of the prestigious James Dyson UK award, Ryan’s innovative creations consist of lightweight pleated fabric patterned to make the garments ‘play-proof’, machine-washable, and most important, fully recyclable.

 The original idea was inspired by refugees and their inability to carry around belongings or having a shelter while travelling thousands of miles.

-3. Future of Fashion – ‘Flavoured’ Couture
+3. ‘Flavoured’ Couture

-Popularised amongst conscious luxury fashion buyers by Salvatore Ferragamo through a dedicated capsule collection of t-shirts and scarves, the orange peel fibre has gained increased adoption and use amongst conscious fashion designers from all over the world.
+Popularised amongst conscious luxury fashion buyers by Salvatore Ferragamo, through a dedicated capsule collection of t-shirts and scarves, the orange peel fibre has gained increased adoption and use amongst conscious fashion designers from all over the world.

-That is, being able to walk, stand, and be active again, for more extended periods of time, while also looking good.
+That is, being able to walk, stand, and be active again for extended periods of time, while also looking good.

-Initially, Béhar’s concept found a lot of traction in the medical landscape but now, the next wave of innovative fashion designers is showing a growing interest in augmenting human body with cyborg-like abilities.
+However, there’s a new wave of innovative fashion designers showing a growing interest in augmenting the human body with cyborg-like abilities.

 A similar smart fashion prototype, pictured above in the shape of a cardigan, was ignited by the Dutch designer Pauline van Dongen.